pwdel/userlevelmodelsflask/README.md

 The tutorial goes on to talk about accepting keyword arguments for all columns and relationships.

 > Note how we never defined a __init__ method on the User class?
 That’s because SQLAlchemy adds an implicit constructor to all model classes which accepts keyword arguments for all its columns and relationships.
-If you decide to override the constructor for any reason, make sure to keep accepting **kwargs and call the super constructor with those **kwargs to preserve this behavior:
+If you decide to override the constructor for any reason, make sure to keep accepting kwargs and call the super constructor with those kwargs to preserve this behavior

 Once we updated our model, we get a new error: